Yevhen-Tkachenko-1/Hibernate-ORM-Demo/README.md

 import yevhent.demo.hibernate.entity.ArtStudent;

 public class MergeAndUpdateDemo {
     public static void main(String[] args) {

         try (EntityManagerFactory entityManagerFactory = ArtSchoolFactory.createEntityManagerFactory();
              EntityManager entityManager = entityManagerFactory.createEntityManager()) {
             entityManager.getTransaction().begin();

             // Consider we have exact same ArtStudent in DB:
             ArtStudent artStudent = new ArtStudent(1, "John");
             // ArtStudent Entity is out of Context artStudent = entityManager.merge(artStudent); // SELECT query to DB
             // Now Entity is synchronized and any further changes will be tracked in Context artStudent.setName("Updated John"); // new Name is in context entityManager.getTransaction().commit(); // UPDATE query to DB
         }
     }
 }
 ```

 Full list of operations is [here](Jpa-and-Hibernate/src/main/java/yevhent/demo/hibernate/context).

-#### Challenge: Entity Relations with Hibernate
+#### Challenge: Entity Relations

 **Given**:

 Considered that we already have proper database schema implemented,
 where tables have required relations using Foreign Key (FK),
 like `FOREIGN KEY (theacher_id)` in `art_classes` table.
 In DB, we need only one FK for each relation of table pair.
 Regarding many-to-many relation, we should have additional Mapping table,
 which is also covered by our DB schema above, it's `students_classes_mapping` table.
 For the Java side, when implementing unidirectional relation,
 we reflect the same state as in DB:
 table that holds FK corresponds to Java Entity which "knows" about referenced Entity.
 In case of bidirectional relation, we additionally add back reference to original Entity.